Parrotville

-Parrotville was a theatrical cartoon series that was featured in the Rainbow Parade series.
+Parrotville is a theatrical cartoon series that was featured in the Rainbow Parade series.
 The series debuted on September 14, 1934 and made its last episode on June 28, 1935.
 All of the three episodes in the series were featured in the 200 Classic Cartoons Collector's Edition DVD released by Mill Creek Entertainment on October 14, 2008.
-The series was also featured in the Giant 600 Cartoon Collection DVD pack released by the same company on July 22, 2008.
+The series was also featured in the Giant 600 Cartoon Collection DVD pack released by the same company on July 22 the same year.

 All three cartoons were directed by Burt Gillett.